brunsviga13rk/thesis/src/model.typ

 === Action formulation

-For ease of use the machine's mesh is aligned to the global axis allowing each part of the machine to rotate and translate only one of the global $(arrow(x),arrow(y),arrow(z))$ axis allowing for the use of a single scalar $x$.
+For ease of use the machine's mesh is aligned to the global coordinate system allowing each part of the machine to rotate and translate only on one of the global $(arrow(x),arrow(y),arrow(z))$ axis allowing for the use of a single scalar $x$.
 Any of the described action's animation (@table:actions) can be represented by a set of scalar states, that is a real number representing either of rotation round an axis or translation along a local axis.
 Additionally, each and every animation has a minimum and maximum bound $[mu_l, mu_u]$ where the scalar state is $mu_l lt.eq x lt.eq mu_u$.
-For the rest levers these are the angle in the resting position and the angle the lever is rotated when fully pulled back.
+For the reset levers these are the angle when in resting position and the angle the lever is in when rotated fully pulled back.
 For these reasons an animation simply controls the transition from one end of the scalar bound to the other and vice versa.
 This transformation is done at each step of the event loop, incrementally mutating the current state towards either end of the bound.
 Computationally this is done by interpolating between the lower and upper bound of the animation.